 Relationships are very important to anyone.
 It is through them that we learn, have fun, and improve ourselves.
 But, not all of them have this effect on us, unfortunately.

 You probably have heard a lot about toxic relationships, those that don’t contribute to your happiness at all.
-And yet, some of us still find hard to recognize these kind of people that suppress our chances to have a good time.
+And yet, some of us still find it hard to recognize these kinds of people that suppress our chances to have a good time.
 Or worse, those people who seem to do their best to push us down.

 But in order to help you on that, here is how you can recognize toxic people from the very first moments you meet them, so you can run away to as far as you can.